andreagrisafi/SALTED/README.rst

 Regression workflow
 -------------------
 In this example, we consider the interpolation of the electron density of a dataset made of 1000 water molecules.
 For that, go into the example folder :code:`examples/water_monomer`.
 The file :code:`inp.py` contains the input parameters of the calculation, while the file :code:`coords_1000.xyz` contains the atomic coordinates of the system.
 Both the file-name of the input geometry and an ordered list of the atomic species included in the dataset need to be specified in :code:`inp.py`.
 In the following, we consider the possibility of generating the input densities from scratch.
-In case you want to go straight to the regression, you can jump to point 3.
+If you want to use your own density matrices to start with, then jump to point 2.
+If you want to use your own RI density projections and overlaps to start with, then jump to point 3.

 1) We start generating the density matrices associated with a KS-DFT calculation using PySCF.
 The QM variables needed as input are the path to the directory where the density matrices will be saved (:code:`path2qm`), the DFT functional (:code:`functional = "b3lyp"`) and the wave-function basis set (:code:`qmbasis = "cc-pvqz"`).
 To run the QM calculations for each structure in the dataset::